This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

-The post slug is a user-friendly web address that WordPress automatically creates from your post title …
+The post slug is a user-friendly (and search engine friendly) post URL that is normally created by WordPress from your post title …

 (Post – Permalinks URL)

-This section lets you modify the post slug, which is also known as your Permalink URL …
+The Slug feature allows you to modify the post slug, which is also known as your Permalink URL …

-- When you set a Permalink for your post, WordPress finds your post and changes all links on your site to point to the correct post URL, even if you edit the post slug, change the post category, or move your post to a different parent page.
+- When you set a Permalink URL for a post, WordPress finds your post and changes all links on your blog to point to the correct destination URL, even if you edit the post slug, change the post category, or move your post to a different parent page.

 - The permalink is automatically generated based on the title you specify for your post.

-- Commas, quotes, apostrophes, and invalid URL characters are removed and spaces are substituted with dashes to separate each word in your post URL.
+- Commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink displays below the title field as soon as you save or publish a new post.
+- Your permalink appears below the title field as soon as you save or publish your post.